 They're also high in fiber, which helps regulate blood sugar levels, supports digestive health, and helps feed the beneficial gut bacteria tied to positive mood, immunity, and anti-inflammation.

-Cruciferous Brussels sprouts, as well as broccoli, contain glucosinolates, which are known for their anticancer effects.
+Cruciferous Brussels sprouts, as well as broccoli, contain sulforaphane, which is known for its anti-cancer effects.
 They are what make these veggies a bit smelly!
+Add a dash of mustard powder after roasting to increase sulforaphane.

 Make sure not to overcrowd the baking sheet.
 Spread them in a single layer.
 You may need an additional sheet.